|This centre is a member of The LSE Research Laboratory [RLAB]: CASE | CVER | CEP | FMG | SERC | STICERD||Cookies?|

 share each abstract page on Google Bookmarks, Facebook or Twitter.

-New research findings from CEP are highlighted in the Winter 2012 issue of CentrePiece magazine:
+New research from the Centre for Economic Performance (CEP) is highlighted in the Summer 2015 issue of CentrePiece magazine.

 To read ALL the articles please go to the CentrePiece website at http://cep.lse.ac.uk/CentrePiece - OR -